Frank Lloyd Wright’s Taliesin West

 The Coquille River Lighthouse is located at the mouth of the Coquille River on the north jetty, across the river from the old town section of Bandon.
 It was constructed in 1895-96 and began operating on February 29, 1896.
 In addition to the lighthouse itself, there was a foghorn, a lighthouse keeper’s residence, and a barn.
 Various improvements were made in the following years, including a boathouse for the lighthouse tender.
 None of the other structures remain.

 In 1939 the Coast Guard took over the lighthouse and deemed it unnecessary.
 The lighthouse was replaced by an automated light on the south jetty.
 The lighthouse sat abandoned for 24 years until it became part of the new Bullards Beach State Park in 1963.
 It was another 13 years before renovation of the lighthouse began, but it finally opened to the public in 1979.
 In 1991, during Bandon’s centennial celebration, a solar powered light was installed, ending the Coquille River Lighthouse’s 52 years of darkness.
 Further renovation of the lighthouse was done in 2007.
-The lighthouse closed to the public due to the Covid-19 pandemic and has yet to re-open, so you can’t go inside, but the road to it and the parking area are open.
+The bottom floor of the lighthouse is staffed by volunteers and open to the public, but the tower and the light are not.

 Circles in the Sand